-Clay Virtual Academy is a school of choice and may not be able to accommodate all students.
+Clay Virtual Academy is considered an option for Clay County students; Clay Virtual Academy is a school of choice and may not be able to accommodate all students.
+As an option for students enrolled in grades K-12:

 - Clay County shall not deny access to any District approved online courses assuming that the desired online course(s) is an appropriate course placement based on the students' academic history, grade level, ability level and age appropriateness.
 This program is available to full-time and/or part-time students in virtual courses in 6-12 (FS.1002.45); - CVA offers numerous courses during the school year, including Honors courses and Advanced Placement (AP) courses.
 CVA course grades are accepted for credit and are transferrable.
-CVA is considered part of the Clay County school system and has accreditation status AdvancEd and the courses are approved by the NCAA; - The student may participate at their zoned school's graduation if at the time of enrollment during their senior year they are in good standing with the zoned school.
-Seniors and their parents will complete paperwork designating the school they wish to graduate from during enrollment at CVA.
+CVA is considered part of the Clay County school system and has accreditation status by the Southern Association of Colleges and Schools and the courses are approved by the NCAA; - Beginning in 2012-13, full-time "Clay Virtual" students who have earned at least 50% of their high school graduation credits in CVA will participate in the CVA graduation ceremony.
+The student may, however, participate at their zoned school's graduation if at the time of enrollment during their senior year the parent indicates in writing that they (the student) wish to do so.
+In addition, CVA students are eligible to purchase tickets and attend such events as Prom, Homecoming events, Grad Bash, etc. as long as they meet the same eligibility criteria established by the school for traditional students if they have completed 50% of their coursework at the zoned school and were not expelled from that school.